Deep reinforcement learning for preparation of thermal and prethermal quantum states: Application to generalized Gibbs ensemble

 Similar behavior can also be observed for non-conserved quantities such as the correlation function

-which can be seen as a representative of local operators acting on neighboring \(n+1\) sites.
-As we can see in Fig.~\ref{fig:int_dynamics_correlation}, we see a notable convergence into the GGE values for \(n \leq n_{\rm local}\), while the errors seem to remain for \(n > n_{\rm local}\).
+which can be seen as a representative of the local operators acting on neighboring \(n+1\) sites.
+As we can see in Fig.~\ref{fig:int_dynamics_correlation}, there is a notable convergence into the GGE values for \(n \leq n_{\rm local}\), while the errors seem to remain for \(n > n_{\rm local}\).

 Furthermore, we focus on the scaling of the error suppression.
-As we can see from the finite-size scaling of the averaged distance function \(\bar{D}(\rho_t, \rho_{\rm GGE})\) in Fig.~\ref{fig:int_scaling}, we observe that the distance of the reduced density operators is suppressed as \(\bar{D} = \mathcal{O}(L^{-b})\).
-These behaviors are compatible with the scaling of the fluctuation of local observables in the GME~\eqref{eq:gme_decay}.
+As we can observe from the finite-size scaling of the averaged distance function \(\bar{D}(\rho_t, \rho_{\rm GGE})\) in Fig.~\ref{fig:int_scaling}, the distance between the reduced density operators is suppressed as \(\bar{D} = \mathcal{O}(L^{-b})\).
+This behavior is compatible with the scaling of the fluctuation of local observables in the GME, given in \eref{eq:gme_decay}.

-Here we conjecture that, while the errors for $LA\lesssim n_{\rm local} +1$ shall be suppressed polynomially even for larger system size, the errors for $LA \gtrsim n_{\rm local}+1$ may saturate at finite values.
-This is because the current local preparation scheme learns the LIOMs $\hat{I}_n^\sigma$ with $n \leq n_{\rm local}$ to encode the prepared state into the ``LIOM shell" only for such conserved quantities.
-This means that, the prepared state fully encodes the macroscopic properties of the tGGE, but not those of the GGE\@.
-We numerically find that, the distance of the tGGE and GGE remains to be finite even if the total system is in the thermodynamic limit~[See Appendix~\ref{app:tgge_gge_distance}], which is in agreement with Ref.~\cite{fagotti_reduced_2013} which investigated integrable region of the transverse-field Ising chain.
-This supports our conjecture that the distance between the GGE and the local-prepared state shall not be suppressed in the thermodynamic limit.
+Here, we conjecture that while the errors for \(LA\lesssim n_{\rm local} +1\) are suppressed polynomially even for larger system sizes, the errors for \(LA \gtrsim n_{\rm local}+1\) may saturate at finite values.
+This is because the current local preparation scheme learns the LIOMs \(\hat{I}_n^\sigma\) with \(n \leq n_{\rm local}\) to encode the prepared state into the ``LIOM shell" only for such conserved quantities.
+This means that the prepared state fully encodes the macroscopic properties of the tGGE but not those of the GGE\@.
+We numerically find that the distance between the tGGE and the GGE remains finite even if the total system is at the thermodynamic limit~[See Appendix~\ref{app:tgge_gge_distance}], which is in agreement with Ref.~\cite{fagotti_reduced_2013}, which has investigated the integrable region of the transverse-field Ising chain.
+This supports our conjecture that the distance between the GGE and the local-prepared state is not suppressed in the thermodynamic limit.
 Meanwhile, it is possible that the error from the tGGE itself is suppressed polynomially.